Back to top

 Learn more

 "Volunteering at Beyond Hunger was an amazing experience!
-It was so impressive to see so many residents in the surrounding area come in and get the food and social service resources needed.
+It was so impressive to see so many residents in the surrounding area come in and get the food and benefits services needed.
 People coming in were happy to have a connection with someone at RUSH Oak Park Hospital.
 They asked questions about medications, how to get a copy of their medical records and even shared personal experiences about their past health needs.
 It is only 2 hours of your time that is well spent being a part of the community you work in."

 Shelly Panock MSN, RN, CNL, NEA-BC Unit Director Medical Surgical Unit Rush Oak Park Hospital